 I am less convinced by some of their other ideas.

 I am dubious about the utility of their "Tier 2" word category.
-As they define it, this includes around 7000 word families and extends from words that can usefully be taught to pre-literate kindergarten children to non-specialist words that students might encounter once in a decade, which seems way too broad a range to be useful.
+As they define it, this includes around 7000 word families and extends from words that can usefully be taught to pre-literate kindergarten children to non-specialist words that students might encounter once in a decade, which seems way too broad a range to be useful, or to generalise about.
 They provide guidelines for selecting words from within Tier 2 for different purposes, but if that's necessary what's the point of having the category at all?
 The key point is, surely, that there are many words which are not domain specific but which are not commonly used in speech.

 I am not convinced that devoting half an hour a week ("two or three days ...
 10-15 minutes a day") to teaching kindergarten children a handful of words — one example set is morsel, delicate and stumble — is an appropriate use of time.
 Explaining words like that when they occur in stories, yes, and following reading with discussion of meanings, but deploying extensive vocabulary exercises and activities, however effective, seems to ignore the opportunity costs.
 Many children will know these words already and the ones that don't will surely pick them up.
 If this is not the case, and general oracy is a concern, then the extra half hour would be better spent reading more stories and talking about them — or even giving the children more playtime, with some guidance to speech-intensive games — rather than hammering a few words into everyone with a pile-driver.
 (Similarly, whole-school vocabulary programs no doubt work, but are always going to involve a trade-off with something else, whether it is music or mathematics or sport.)